Stay Safe by using your Common Sense on Safari.

 Your focus can be on what you came for, the Wildlife, the Gorillas, Chimpanzees, and other primates, the incredible Scenery, the culture, and some of the Friendliest People in Africa – Hakuna – Matata, no worries, Style.

-Like most of Africa, the best way to visit Uganda is by going with a local Tour Operator.
+Like most of Africa, the best way to visit Uganda is with a local Tour Operator.
 It allows you to focus on your incredible experience rather than on the logistics of a safari.
 Besides, it is the common-sense way to experience the Pearl of Africa.

 Be sure to renew the prescriptions that you will need while in Africa.
-We suggested that you have a just-in-case copy of the prescription with you.
+We suggested that you have a just-in-case copy of the drug with you.
 It might be helpful if your suitcase is inspected at Customs, which rarely happens.

 Your doctor will give you a Malaria Prevention Regimen